Top 10 Best 35mm Film Cameras for Beginner Photographers | From the Nikon FE2 to the Pentax K1000 to the Holga 135bc to the Canon AE-1 Program

 I don’t typically bring my Canon Rebel K2 with me on trips because I have so many other cameras that are technically “better”, but I recently took it with me to Italy and France.
 On my first trip to Paris in 2010, I used my Canon Rebel K2 and Neopan Acros 100 film.
 I’m still in love with those photos so I decided to recreate that same camera set-up during my recent trip.
 I brought a few rolls of Neopan Acros 100 (version II - they don’t make the original version of this film anymore) and once again, this camera delivered.
 I think it’s going to be hard to leave this camera at home when I go on future trips - there’s just something special about it.

-The Canon Rebel K2 has all of the features you’d want in a travel camera: a SUPER lightweight body, automatic and manual settings, a flash, a multiple exposure feature and an option for a zoom lens ( I use the 28-90mm f/5.6 kit lens).
+The Canon Rebel K2 has all of the features you’d want in a travel camera: a SUPER lightweight body, automatic and manual settings, a flash, a multiple exposure feature and an option for a zoom lens ( I use the Canon 28-90mm f/5.6 kit lens).
 It’s also incredibly inconspicuous and is great for street photography.
 I’m quite a shy person, so the idea of bothering someone or making them upset with me if I took their photo would be my nightmare, so the fact that this camera doesn’t stand out or look expensive or distracting is a positive feature in my book.

 I’ve included a few of my favorite photographs from 2010, followed by a few of my favorites from my recent trip.
 I still think that there’s something beautiful about the original version of the Neopan Acros 100 film - it seems sharper and better at capturing detail in the highlights and shadows.
 The new version of the film is still beautiful but just doesn’t seem to bring that same moodiness that I loved so much in the original version.
 I’d love to know your thoughts and if you notice a difference in the two films!